|

 4, spot colors for license plates, though it may range up to 6 or so

-spots for T-shirts), which constrains what type of artwork can be reproduced.
+spots, particularly with T-shirts), which constrains what type

-(Often no tints, gradients, photos, or Photoshop effects, though
+of artwork can be reproduced.
+(Often no tints, gradients, photos, or

-process-color screen-printing is also possible with more costly installations.)
+Photoshop effects, though process-color screen-printing is also possible

-Also, the up-front setup time of screen-printing makes it economical
+with more costly installations.)
+Also, the up-front setup time of screen-printing

-although it’s
+market, although it’s

-though not as economical as spot-color screen-printing.
+printing, though not as economical as spot-color screen-printing.

 Standard items included with our